samuell/scicommander/README.md

   until command is finished, so that they are never placed at their final destination before completely finished.

-## Current status

-- **May 2, 2024**: I'm currently rewriting this tool in Go, to allow easier distribution on multiple platforms, and avoiding to lock the tool into one specific python environment.
-The core functionality is already ported, and also heavily improved.
-Only the HTML reporting remains to port.

 ## News

 - **Aug 16, 2024:** Version 0.4 released, which is a complete rewrite of the